How to Search Online for the Right Rental Property

 Separate your needs and wants

-The biggest common mistake is to get your needs and wants confused.
+The most common mistake when starting your search online for the right rental is getting your needs and wants confused.
 Once you know what you want, separate the things that would be nice to have from the things you absolutely need to have.
 Don’t reject somewhere because it doesn’t have a feature that’s just something you want but don’t need.
 Also, don’t take somewhere that doesn’t have exactly what you need because it has other features that you’re not going to take full advantage of.
 Make the list of needs especially concise, with only the things that you really can’t do without; if you make that list too long, you’ll make things much more difficult down the line.